Tuesday May 08, 2018

 AAFP Board Accepts Recommendations on Continuing Certification

 Last year, the AAFP Board of Directors created a task force on continuing board certification in response to our members, many of whom have asked the Academy to address the current certification process with the American Board of Family Medicine (ABFM).
-It was my honor as AAFP president-elect to chair a task force comprised of family physicians covering a wide geographic and practice-style spectrum.
+It was my honor as AAFP president-elect to chair a task force composed of family physicians who cover a wide geographic and practice-style spectrum.
 The AAFP's Commission on Continuing Professional Development, a group of more than a dozen member volunteers, also has devoted significant time to this issue, and the task force sought to build on those efforts.

 This is an extremely complex topic dealing with the nature of medical professionalism, the historical development of our specialty societies and boards, the constitutional basis of medical licensure and protection of the public, as well as changes in technology that are fundamentally changing how we practice medicine.
 Further complicating matters is the increasing stress that our members are experiencing due to excessive administrative burden, changes in payment and meeting documentation requirements with poorly functioning electronic health record systems.

-The AAFP has been involved in intense conversations with the ABFM to address our member's concerns.
+The AAFP has been involved in intense conversations with the ABFM to address our members' concerns.
 Remember that the AAFP and the ABFM are separate organizations and do not have shared governance or an overlying umbrella organization.
 Unlike the American Osteopathic Association, which includes both the American College of Osteopathic Family Physicians and the American Osteopathic Board of Family Physicians, the AAFP is an organizational member of the Council of Medical Specialty Societies while the ABFM is part of the American Board of Medical Specialties (ABMS).
 Within this framework, there is autonomy among the certifying boards.

 The ABFM, which historically has been the most rigorous specialty board within ABMS, was officially recognized in 1969.
 The need for family medicine's specialty designation was apparent at a time when general practitioners were being denied hospital privileges.
 Family physician leaders felt the need to prove that a specialty in breadth was just as rigorous as a specialty in depth.
 Thus, family medicine became the first specialty to require periodic recertification.